 What configurations and versions are available?

 Images for the most recent major versions, Visual Studio 2017 and Visual Studio 2015, can be found in the Azure Marketplace.
-For each major version, you see the originally released (RTW) version and the latest updated versions.
+We've recently added support for Previews of the upcoming major version - Visual Studio 2019.
+For each released major version, you see the originally released (RTW) version and the latest updated versions.
 Each of these versions offers the Visual Studio Enterprise and the Visual Studio Community editions.
 These images are updated at least every month to include the latest Visual Studio and Windows updates.
 While the names of the images remain the same, each image's description includes the installed product version and the image's "as of" date.